-If you only have a day to explore the city, here’s a great itinerary which focuses on the city proper since The Beaches are at least 30 minutes away.
-This guide covers some of the best restaurants and things to do in Jacksonville!
+If you only have a day to explore Jax, here’s a great itinerary which focuses on the city proper since The Beaches are at least 30 minutes away.
+This day trip guide covers some of the best things to do and restaurants in Jacksonville.

 Breakfast at Maple Street Biscuit

 Start your day trip in Jacksonville with breakfast at Maple Street Biscuit Company in San Marco, which was started in 2012 by Scott Moore and Gus Evans.

 As the name implies, they are famous for their flaky biscuits which you can get on its own or in one of their signature sandwiches.

 Try the Five and Dime!
 It’s their most popular biscuit, and you won’t be disappointed!

 Maple Street Biscuit is located in the historic neighborhood of San Marco where you’ll find local dining, trendy boutiques, and art galleries.
 You’ll also spot the San Marco fountain of lions that reflects the neighborhood’s association to Venice, Italy.